benkoren/benkoren.github.io/_posts/2017-10-28-web-development-chromebook-amazon-lightsail.markdown

 ---
-title:  "Web Development on a Chromebook"
+title:  "Web Development on a Chromebook using Lightsail"
 date:   2017-10-28 04:00:00
 categories: Engineering
 published: true